-Foreword from the Chairman 04
+Foreword from the Chairman

 Our vision and investment 07

 A note from the Director 10

 Review of 2017/18 14

 Our area's economy in 2017 16

 2017/18 Financial Statement 18

 Our investment priorities

 - Skills & talent 20

 - Infrastructure 22

 - Business development 24

 - Accountability & transparency 28

-- European Structural & Investment Fund (ESIF) 30
+- European Structural & Investment Funds (ESIF) 30

 Looking ahead 32

 Get involved 35

-Cover image: Stonehenge ©English Heritage

-Working for Swindon and Wiltshire's prosperity Recovery plan for Salisbury put into action.
+Working for Swindon and Wiltshire's prosperity

+Recovery plan for Salisbury put into action.

+Investment in education to raise Wiltshire's skills level.

+Far-reaching education, transport and digital studies look at the needs of Swindon and Wiltshire businesses to shape our economic strategy.

+Preparing for the post-Brexit business landscape.

+Playing a role in government's UK blueprint.

-Investment in education to raise Swindon and Wiltshire's skills level.
-Far-reaching education, transport and digital studies looking at the needs of Swindon and Wiltshire businesses to shape our strategic economic plan.
-Preparation for the post-Brexit business landscape.
-Foreword from the Chairman No reflection on 2017/18 in Swindon and Wiltshire can go without mention of the ongoing ordeal suffered by the city of Salisbury and the continued response it has brought from all quarters.
-In the economic emergency that has become apparent in the aftermath of the attack we were pleased to provide £100,000 of emergency funding to support the businesses that have been most affected Salisbury has shown tremendous resilience in the face of this crisis and its recovery is under way.
+Foreword from the Chairman

+No reflection on 2017/18 in Wiltshire can go without mention of the ongoing ordeal suffered by the city of Salisbury and the continued response it has brought from all quarters.

+In the economic emergency that has become apparent in the aftermath of the attack we were pleased to provide $\pounds100,000$ of emergency funding to support the businesses that have been most affected.

+Salisbury has shown tremendous resilience in the face of this crisis and its recovery is under way.
 We are working with others to bring forward the investment that will help the city's economy not only recover but grow stronger than ever.
 In the coming months we will be collaborating on plans for a redeveloped and renewed Maltings shopping centre and we will see a £15 million investment in Wiltshire College's Salisbury campus.

-The college investment is key to our goal of developing the skills base in our area.
+The college investment is key to our goal of developing the skills base in our county.
 We see it as a fundamental challenge that we equip our workforce with the tools to meet the needs of employers, now and in the future.
-We want more jobs and better jobs with a more fully integrated education pipeline so that Swindon and Wiltshire is among the best places in the UK to live, work and prosper.
-This year we have focused very firmly on delivering the commitments we have made to government in return for the £169 million it has granted us, plus the £39 million in European funding.
+We want more jobs and we want better jobs- and we want a better integrated education pipeline - so that Swindon and Wiltshire are among the best places in the UK to live, work and prosper.

+This year we have focused very firmly on delivering on the commitments we have made to government in return for the £169 million it has granted us, plus the £39 million in European funding.

 We have seen the completion of major work at junctions 16 and 17 of the M4 and at Greenbridge roundabout in Swindon.
-The dualling of the A350 at Chippenham is progressing at pace, Chippenham railway station has been improved and we are continuing the infrastructure works to support the development in Swindon's New Eastern Villages.
-This year we have put in place strategic studies on higher education, digital capability and the rural economy as part of the data gathering we require to develop our Local Industrial Strategy.
-As part of that we will also develop a Rail Strategy.
+The dualling of the A350 at Chippenham is progressing apace, Chippenham railway station has been improved and we are continuing the infrastructure works to support the development in Swindon's eastern villages.

+This year we have put in place strategic studies on higher education, digital capability and the rural economy as part of the data gathering we require to develop our local industrial strategy.
+As part of that we will also be undertaking a study of our rail network and asking how it will meet the needs of the future.

 In all of this work we have been engaging closely with businesses.
-It is only by listening to them and understanding their needs and ambitions that we will succeed in growing the county's economy across our extensive rural areas as well as those in the towns and city.
-This direct relationship with business is vital because we anticipate playing a part in delivering the UK shared Prosperity Fund post-Brexit.
-Having a strong Local Enterprise Partnership where businesses are engaged can only strengthen our credentials when we pitch for future funding to benefit Swindon and Wiltshire.
-I was pleased to be invited to Downing Street where the Prime Minister demonstrated how seriously she is taking
+It is only by listening to them and understanding their needs and ambitions that we will succeed in growing the county's economy.
+And that goes for businesses in our extensive rural areas as much as those in the towns.

+This direct relationship with business is vital because we anticipate playing a part in the delivery of the UK Shared Prosperity Fund post-Brexit.
+Having a strong LEP where businesses are engaged can only strengthen our credentials when we pitch for future funding to benefit Swindon and Wiltshire.